 The applicant should ideally have some experience using DSLR cameras.
 Practical experience of photo-identification (both photography and matching) is desirable.
 Experience with other equipment regularly used by Sea Watch Foundation such as hydrophone, polecam, theodolite, digiscope and aerial camera drone is advantageous.

 The applicant must be proficient with database and word processing software and be willing to learn new software applications.
 Specific experience in use of Access and GIS would be advantageous.

-The preferred candidate should have a proven track record as a team player since the project will involve working closely with other researchers, but must also be able to supervise small groups of people given that they will be coordinating a team of at least 8 interns.
-The Research Assistant and interns live and work together on a daily basis which requires a high degree of interpersonal skills to maintain relationships and team morale.
+The preferred candidate should have a proven track record as a team player.
+The Research Assistant will be working in tightly knit team with the three New Quay based SWF staff members as well as coordinating a team of at least 8 interns.
+The Research Assistant and interns live and work together on a daily basis which requires a high degree of interpersonal skills, tact and a good sense of humour to maintain positive relationships and team morale.
 Previous experience working successfully in similar roles is essential.